-Statement of Accounting Policies (continued) for the year ended 31 March 2021
+Statement of Accounting Policies (continued)

 6. Tangible fixed assets - continued

 (e) Depreciation - continued

 Where an item has major components whose cost is significant in relation to the total cost of the asset, the components are depreciated separately.

 (f) Disposals

 Income from the disposal of fixed assets is accounted for on an accruals basis.
 Capital receipts are held in the Usable Capital Receipts Reserve until such time as they are used to finance other capital expenditure, when they are credited to the Capital Adjustment Account.